On marginals and profiled posteriors for cosmological parameter estimation: Introduction

 In section\,\ref{sec:marginalised} we briefly review the basics of parameter estimation.
-We construct a special posterior distribution following a similar procedure as used for profiling the likelihood, and call this the profiled posterior distribution -- the profile likelihood in a Bayesian disguise (see also \cite{hamann:observational}).
-Furthermore, we show that the profiled posterior is a marginal distribution of a special Bayesian hierarchical model.
+We construct a special posterior distribution following a similar procedure as used for profiling the likelihood, and call this the profiled posterior distribution -- the profile likelihood in a Bayesian disguise (see also \cite{hamann:observational,hadzhiyska:6parameter,colgain:mcmc}).
+Following Hadzhiyska et al.\,\cite{hadzhiyska:6parameter} we give the Laplace approximation to the marginalised posterior.
+Then we show that the profiled posterior is a marginal distribution of a special Bayesian hierarchical model.
 Both the profiled posterior and the marginal posterior distribution are probability densities for the parameters under consideration.
 Therefore, we can compare them directly.
 Taking the perspective from classical statistics, that is hardly a fair procedure, since we are missing the point, that in the classical approach there is no distribution of the parameters.
 This difference between the classical and the Bayesian approach cannot be reconciled.
 Here we stick to the Bayesian description, because this reformulation allows us to compare the distributions obtained from maximisation or from integration on an equal footing.
 In section\,\ref{sec:example}, we discuss the properties of the distributions for several examples.
 For a simple Gaussian model, the marginal and profiled posterior agree.
-But we also consider a model with a tunable volume effect and a model with non-convex credible regions where distinct differences show up.
+But we also consider a model with a tuneable volume effect and a model with non-convex credible regions where distinct differences show up.
 In section\,\ref{sec:data} we compare the profiled and the marginal posterior distributions of cosmological parameters, obtained from an analysis of the supernova magnitude redshift relation using the Pantheon+ supernova sample \cite{scolnic:pantheon}.
+We use this to highlight the differences between profiling and marginalisation.
+In the CMB case as discussed in \cite{hamann:observational,efstathiou:improved,adil:entanglement,campeti:new} the differences between profiling and marginalisation are either small or may be attributed to a volume effect.
+The shown credibility regions are mainly convex.
+In our analysis of the supernova sample we observe a pathology going beyond the simple volume effect.
+There non-convex credibility regions show up and the profiling and marginalisation lead to quantitatively and qualitatively different results.
 In section\,\ref{sec:summary} we present arguments why we think that the marginal posterior distributions should be the preferred way to report results from a parameter estimation.